thumbtack/slate/source/index.html.md

 `<encoding>` is the base64 encoding of the username followed by a colon, followed by password.

+Thumbtack will provide Partners with two sets of credentials - one for Thumbtack's test environment and one for Thumbtack's production environment.

 # Thumbtack Endpoints

+Thumbtack will expose the following endpoints to Partners.
+All endpoints should be versioned to support future schema changes.
+Endpoints will use HTTP basic authentication, and Thumbtack will provide Partners with username and password for Partners to call these endpoints.

 ## Messages